-Risk / area of focus Risk identified Change from PY Details Misstatements due to fraud or error Fraud risk No change in risk of focus As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively Valuation of complex Investments (Level 3 Fair Value hierarchy) Significant risk No change in risk of focus Investments at Level 3 are those where at least one input that could have a significant effect on the asset's valuation is not based on observable market data.
+Risk / area of focus Risk identified Change from PY Details Misstatements due to fraud or error Fraud risk No change in risk or focus As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
+Valuation of complex Investments (Level 3 Fair Value hierarchy) Significant risk No change in risk or focus Investments at Level 3 are those where at least one input that could have a significant effect on the asset's valuation is not based on observable market data.
 Significant judgements are made by the Investment Managers or administrators to value these investments whose prices are not publically available.
 The material nature of Investments means that any error in judgement could result in a material valuation error.
-Market volatility means such judgments can quickly become outdated, especially when there is a significant time period between the latest available audited information and the fund year end.
-Such variations could have a material impact on the financial statements.
-Valuation of non-quoted pooled & property Investments (Level 2 Fair Value hierarchy) Inherent risk No change in risk of focus The Pension Fund's investment valuations are classified into three levels, according to the quality and reliability of information used to determine fair value.
-As at 31 March 2019, Hampshire Pension Fund held a significant balance of level 2 investments.
+Valuation of non-exchange traded pooled funds (Level 2 Fair Value hierarchy) Inherent risk No change in risk or focus The Pension Fund's investment valuations are classified into three levels, according to the quality and reliability of information used to determine fair value.
+As at 31 March 2021, Hampshire Pension Fund held a significant balance of Level 2 investments.
 Assets at Level 2 are those where quoted market prices are not available; for example, where an instrument is traded in a market that is not considered to be active, or where valuation techniques are used to determine fair value.
-The Pension Fund held £1,195 million of these investments at 31 st March 2019 of which £487 million relates to property investments.
-We consider the valuation of property investments to be of a higher degree of inherent risk because of the extent of estimation uncertainty.
-Management is required to make material judgemental inputs and apply estimation techniques, supported by a professional valuer, to arrive at the year value of property investments carried in the Net Assets Statement.
+The Pension Fund held £1,393 million of these investments at $31^{\rm st}$ March 2021 of which £471 million relates to directly held property investments. (see next page)